[Editor’s Note: This article has been updated to reflect 2023 SEO best practices.]

-Consider creating an FAQ page with short and concise answers for questions that may likely be asked from voice searches.
+Optimize pages with short and concise answers to questions that may likely be asked from voice searches.

 Keyword Tip #2

 Use YouTube for video keyword search.
-Late last year, YouTube rolled out a new feature that helps you identify keywords and new topics to help you determine what kind of video content to create.
+In late 2021, YouTube rolled out a new feature that helps you identify keywords and new topics to help you determine what kind of video content to create.
 With Hubspot research finding that 86% of video marketers say video has been effective for generating leads, new video content should also be on your radar.